splunk/public-o11y-docs/admin/authentication-tokens/api-access-tokens.rst

 ****************************************************************************

 .. meta::
   :description: How to view and manage user API access (session) tokens.
-API requests that require a user API access token created by an admin.
+List of API requests that require a user API access token that was created by an admin.

 Learn how to retrieve :strong:`user API access tokens` to authenticate all API requests, including those that send data.